btaba/blog/_posts/2015-12-11-trump-say-what.markdown

 #### Instructions

+Wait for the page to load the models.
 There are 3 sampling methods to choose from.
 The Markov sampling method takes a seed word (that must be in the dictionary) and will generate the speech word-for-word.
 The RNN will take in a whole sentence and generate the speech character-by-character.
 A low "Temperature" for the RNN will cause it to make more likely predictions, while a higher temperature will cause the RNN to take more chances.
 The RNN Max method, will get the most likely character prediction, while the RNN Rand will have a level of randomness.

 #### Details